 Strayer University is an institutional participant in the State Authorization Reciprocity Agreement (SARA), a voluntary and regional method to oversee distance education.
 Strayer University is also approved to participate in SARA by its home state, the District of Columbia.
 As a result of Strayer's participation in SARA and approval by its home state, Strayer may offer distance education programs in SARA member states without further approval from the individual state.
 SARA only applies to distance education and does not cover instruction provided on-ground at any Strayer campus.

-Strayer University is licensed to do business in Alabama by the Private Licensing Division of the Alabama Community College System Department of Postsecondary Education, and its courses have been approved by the Alabama Commission on Higher Education.
+Strayer University is licensed to do business in Alabama by the Private Licensing Division of the Alabama Community College System Department of Postsecondary Education, and is exempt from programmatic review by the Alabama Commission on Higher Education.

 Those programs offered by Strayer University in Arkansas have been certified by the Arkansas Higher Education Coordinating Board.
 Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution or program.
 Such certification merely indicates that certain criteria have been met as required under the rules and regulations implementing institutional and program certification as defined in Arkansas Code §6-61-301.

 Strayer University is authorized by the Delaware Department of Education to operate in the state of Delaware.

 Strayer University is licensed in Florida by the Commission for Independent Education, Florida Department of Education.
 Additional information may be obtained by contacting the Commission at:

 Strayer University is authorized to operate in the state of Georgia by the Georgia Nonpublic Postsecondary Education Commission.